VHS Revival delves into the archives of a lost art form.

 Creepshow 2 (1987)

 In truth, Creepshow 2 — a sub-par, tongue-in-cheek sequel consisting of three comic book-style segments — isn’t much of a movie, but it has one of the most memorable and befitting promo posters of the decade.
 The tales are based on shorts by author Stephen King, and although I am unable to attest to the other two, I can tell you that The Raft — perhaps the most enjoyable segment of the three — does nothing to live up to the story of the same name.
 This is in large part due to the necessity of making a slow and nuanced tale fast and throwaway for the purpose of a jump scare finale.

 What the movie does get right, its minuscule budget, second-rate special effects and woeful acting not withstanding, is its sense of fun, and the creator of this particular poster was able to identify those strengths and sell them to its potential audience.
 It also sets the tone for the animated segments which tie the three tales together, and although hardly the most creative in terms of symbolism, what you have to admire is the technique on display; aesthetically, it is a joy to behold.

 Inevitably, the quality of the piece served to detract from the movie itself, resulting in one almighty letdown.
 I suppose you can’t win them all.

 Fright Night (1985)

-Fright Night may not be as iconic or as fondly remembered as The Lost Boys, nor as marketable or brightly coloured, but as a movie it is more skillfully defined.
-Its scares are scarier, its laughs giving one’s teeth a sharper prominence, and its setup allows for an infinitely richer experience.
+Fright Night may not be as iconic or as fondly remembered as The Lost Boys, nor as marketable or brightly coloured, but as a movie it is much more skilfully defined.
+Its scares are scarier, its laughs giving one’s teeth a sharper prominence, and its setup allows for an altogether richer experience.